 Come up with your own ‘Moo-ve on’ mantra!

 - Family driving you nuts?
 Be patient.
 You’ve done your research, you know why you’re doing this, but you may have become an alien to your family.
-Be clear about what changes you’ve made and why, but also go about your new lifestyle quietly and don’t expect any one to follow suit.
+Be clear about what changes you’ve made and why, but also go about your new lifestyle quietly and don’t expect anyone to follow suit.
 Shouting at them for serving you foie gras may not help.

 - Feeling misunderstood?
-The huge change that has taken place within your understanding is something personal and particular to you.
+The huge change that has taken place in your understanding is something personal and particular to you.
 Have you ever had a friend who found a new belief or hobby and became obsessed with it, wouldn’t stop talking about it, wanted everyone else to try it, and couldn’t see people withdrawing from that person?
 Well, be careful it doesn’t happen to the Vegan You.
 Expect very few people to understand what you’re doing, and you may be pleasantly surprised at just how much support you end up getting.

 - Have you tried different meat-replacements?
 Think tofu, quinoa or beans.